 13 Reasons To Love Croatia in the Winter

 And just like that, our month in Split, Croatia has come and gone.
 Another four weeks of winter sun, adventures with friends and living like locals in one of our favourite cities in Europe.
 You see, we don't know the Croatia of crowds, yacht parties, heat waves and line-ups.
 We haven't met her (yet).
-Instead we know the Croatia that welcomes us back each winter like guests at an exclusive event.
-Today we're sharing 13 reasons why we love Croatia in the winter and why we'll keep coming back!
+Instead we know the Croatia that welcomes us back each winter like guests at private event.
+No lines, no crowds, no hassle.
+Today we're sharing 13 reasons to love Croatia in the winter and why we'll keep coming back!

 Nothing puts a damper on a trip like being shuffled along like cattle on a crowded street full of selfie sticks.
 But visit Croatia in the winter and you'll find it surprisingly easy to end up walking through the most beautiful cobblestone alleys with no one in sight.
 Even main streets and squares in smaller towns like Omiš, Trogir and Imotski may be free from people in the middle of the day.
 For Wes and I, it means we can film in town freely without having to wake up at the crack of dawn to avoid getting others in our shots.
 And you guys know how much I like my sleep!

 A visit to Croatia in June, July or August will no doubt be spectacular but peak season also means peak prices.
 Room rates, admission fees and even some restaurant menus offer considerable discounts from November to April.
 A hotel room charging $145/night in the summers months can go down to $55/night in the winter!
 The fluctuation is almost startling but we're big fans of prices in Croatia during the winter.
 Even national parks like Krka offer reduced admission of 30 kuna instead of the 200 kuna tickets for July and August.